-When you’re struggling to get into the festive spirit, nothing can help more that a night at the panto.
+When you’re struggling to get into the festive spirit, nothing can help more than an evening at the panto.

 It’s something us Brit’s cherish dearly, and something that the Americans certainly don’t, and will probably never understand.
 But to be honest, nothing gets me in the festive mood more than an evening filled with slap-stick humour, family fun and more sparkles that you’ll see on Strictly – and that’s saying something.